offle-assistant/offle-assistant/notes-to-self.md

     All of these are going to require the user\_id to be sent in from the client so that the proper session info can be loaded from the redis cache.

+    before I can make any of these other ones, I'm going to need to set up the sql database :/

 save\_persona(PersonaConfig) -> OK:
     \# This puts a new persona into the sql db
     \# Not necessarily called every time someone starts a conversation